roc-lang/roc/roc-for-elm-programmers.md

 It also allows omitting the value; `{ x, y }` is sugar for `{ x: x, y: y }`.

+You can pattern match on exact record values, e.g. `{ x: 5 } ->`.

-Roc does not have the "a type alias for a Record creates a convenience constructor function" feature that Elm has.
+Roc does not have the "a type alias for a record creates a convenience constructor function" feature that Elm has.
 This is partly because `Point x y` is already defined to be tag application in Roc, but also because `{ x, y }` would be the recommended way to write it regardless.

-You can pattern match on exact record values, e.g. `{ x: 5 } ->`.

 Closed record annotations look the same as they do in Elm, e.g.
 `{ x : Int, y : Int }`.
 Open record annotations look a bit different.